European shares dip after ECB rally; Russia-exposed stocks rise

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Blaise Robinson in Paris; Editing by Ruth Pitchford)
+Today’s European research round-up (Additional reporting by Blaise Robinson in Paris; editing by John Stonestreet)